Gather Round Part 2

 An easy way to encourage young people to pray.
 Simply pass the Bible round if you’re in a group and when they get the Bible they can either pray out loud or silently if uncomfortable and then pass the Bible onto the next person

-Write prayers on pieces of paper or paper 'leaves' and hang your requests onto a tree.
+Write prayers on pieces of paper or paper ‘leaves’ and hang your requests onto a tree.
 The tree can be a real one or a created one.
-If you're going somewhere for a week or weekend, start the week with these prayers and see how many have been answered by the end of the week.
-Remember, if in the UK, use an indoor tree, yep, even in the height of Summer!
+If you’re going somewhere for a week or weekend, start the week with these prayers and see how many have been answered by the end of the week.
+Remember, if in the UK with our varied Summer weather (it even snowed on Ben Nevis on one July 4th while it was 25 degrees in London), use an indoor tree, yep, even in the height of Summer!

 Names in a hat